Skip to main content

 Centers and Institutes

 CRADA is a written agreement between one or more federal laboratories and one or more non-federal parties under which the government, through its laboratories, provides personnel, facilities, equipment, or other resources with or without reimbursement (but not funds to non-federal parties).
-The agreement is provided to the researcher from the sponsor; NC State does not have a template for this agreement.
+The agreement is provided to the researcher by the sponsor; NC State does not have a template for this agreement.

-PINS
+PINS (or PD)

-• Deadline type: Target
+• Deadline Type: Target

 • Total Amount Requested: $0